jean-merelis/angular-components/projects/merelis/angular/README.md

         this.service = service;
     }

-    // Called when the component connects to this data source connect(): Observable<Person[]> {
+    connect(): Observable<Person[]> {
         return this.data.asObservable();
     }

-    // Called when the component disconnects from this data source disconnect(): void {
+    disconnect(): void {
-        this.viewerSubscription?.unsubscribe();
         this.loading$.complete();
         this.data.complete();
     }

-    // The component wil observes this loading state to show a progress bar. loading(): Observable<boolean> {
+    loading(): Observable<boolean> {
         return this.loading$.asObservable();
     }

-    // The component will invoke this method whenever the input changes, respecting the debounceTime async applyFilter(criteria: FilterCriteria<Person>): Promise<void> {
+    async applyFilter(criteria: FilterCriteria<Person>): Promise<void> {

         if (criteria.searchText) {
             this.loading$.next(true);
             try {